 What Story Should You Choose?

 Ah, of course you have many accomplishments (I know you do even if you’re sure you don’t).
 So which one do you choose to keep up your sleeve for those key moments?

 Ideally, you’ll know what your favorite superpower is so you can tell a story that shows that off.

 Accomplishment Story Example

 I have an introverted business owner client who first came to me because she had felt stuck for years around marketing her business on the web.
 It felt too exposing and too important to get it “wrong.”

 Almost as soon as her new website launched, people started calling and saying they found her in Google and loved her website.
 Business started taking off even in the midst of a down economy.

-Now we continue working together on her other marketing needs, including finding ways to make networking more fun and effective for her.
+Now we continue working together on her other business development needs.
 She’s more booked up than ever — and glowing more than ever because she’s doing more of the work she loves.

 And I am thrilled about it because I get to be connected to her success at living her calling.